Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Project Leader: Camille INQUIMBERT

-Department: School of Dentistry
+Affiliation: School of Dentistry

-Back to the Pharmacy of the Future:
+Back to "The Pharmacy of the Future":

-Project leaders: Françoise FINE & Romain LARIVE
+Project Leaders: Françoise FINE & Romain LARIVE

 Affiliation: School of Pharmacy